 Calling Your Legislators

-Picking up the phone and calling your legislator’s Washington office is a great way to ensure that your voice is heard and your elected representative knows how you feel.
+Picking up the phone and calling your legislator’s Washington office is a great way to ensure that your voice is heard and that your elected representative knows how you feel.
 Find the phone numbers for your Representative and Senators from the House Directory and the Senate Directory.
 Once you call, you will be connected with a staff member whose job it is to answer and record constituents’ requests via phone.
 Don’t be discouraged that your Senator or Representative did not personally pick up the phone – they rely on staff to field calls and talk to constituents.

 To call your elected officials about the importance of federal funding for research, follow the sample script below and keep the calls short, to the point, and, as always, polite.